Quantcast

 School District, Seto Part Ways; Pagan Named Interim Superintendent

 Former schools Superintendent Edward Seto will be paid nearly $55,000 and has agreed to waive ethics complaints against the Board of Education leadership in a separation agreement approved Jan.
 31 by the school board.
 The board met in a special session to approve the agreement, accept Seto’s resignation and appoint Eveny Pagan as the interim Superintendent.
-Neither vote was unanimous; …
+Don’t Miss Out!
+No …

 Read More »